Tronchenbiais/vim-backup/NOTES.md

 - vim-sandwitch is apparently stricly better than vim-surround. try it someday.

-- note-taking pluggins, are they worht it ?
+- wiki plugin, waikiki is the next candidate (wiki.vim I don't like, and vim-wiki is heavyweight and adds many mappings)

 # Cleanup

-There is now a runtime directory in this repo.
-Many self-contained pieces of config could go in a plugin file there.
-It would be easier to understand and maintain than the current architecture (`mappings.vim`, `commands.vim` and `settings.vim`). plugin configuration could also be done more precisely using the `after` folder.
-Most of the config directory should in fact end up in the runtime.
+All files are now sourced from the cleanup folder, making it easier to control what is sourced before/after plugins. `mappings.vim`, `settings.vim` and `commands.vim` could probably be broken into smaller files that deal with particular aspects of the configuration (moving around, completion, etc.)

 # Make vim fast again